huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] Two
 - [ ] Three

-#### In “To Kill A Mockingbird”, what is the name of the Scout and Jem’s father?
+#### In "To Kill A Mockingbird", what is the name of the Scout and Jem's father?

 - [x] Atticus
 - [ ] Boo